 Veranos de la Villa events are about as well-known as Madrid’s calamari sandwiches in Plaza Mayor.
 The City Council is prepping for this year’s edition, which must live up to last years’ masterpiece.

-Jazz concerts, electronic music parties in municipal swimming pools, avant-garde flamenco shows, urban sports activities, circus performances and jam-packed parties were what last year’s Veranos de la Villa was all about (80% being free of charge).
+Jazz concerts, electronic music parties in municipal swimming pools, avant-garde flamenco shows in Madrid, urban sports activities, circus performances, and jam-packed parties is what this year’s Veranos de la Villa is all about.
+(80% being free of charge!).
 Expectations are at the absolute highest level.
 Tip: stay tuned to find out new surprises yet to be revealed!

 Summer in the Spanish capital wouldn’t be what it is without its music.
 Mega festivals and famous musicians flock to Madrid to spice up (yeah, even more) the city’s dance craze agenda.

 As well as the Madrid Music festival we recently updated you on (Mad Cool, A Summer Story and Download Festival to name a few…) summertime always brings in new knockout musical shows like A Fuego Festival, and Universal Music Festival.
 If you are interested in a Mad Cool Hostel: Cats hostel Madrid Sol is your best choice… Ready music lovers?